 Before I moved to Santa Fe, New Mexico, I could not imagine nor comprehend the dryness here; Other places in the world are similar.
 I would throw a little water on my shop floor during the Santa Ana winds, and that was about it.
 Building between 50% and 60% seemed reasonable.
 It was not.
 For the last 30 years I have been building between 40% and 50%, depending on the task at hand.

 1- Humidify the room in which your instruments are stored.
 If your guitar and case are the only things humidified in the house, then they become the humidifier for the room in which they are played.
-My personal preference for a room humidifier is a Venta LW45.
+My personal preference for a room humidifier is a Venta LW45 ($499.00).
 It has a large water capacity which means you will be spending less time filling it.
 It has no filters to replace.
 It is easier to keep clean than most.
 It does not produce the fine white mineral dust that other humidifiers emit.
-There are other much more affordable options.
+I also like and use Vornado humidifiers.
+They have easily refillable tanks, but do require filter changes.
+The Vornado Evap-40 ($109) has large water capacity.
+There are other affordable options.
 Any thing is better than doing nothing.

 2- If your floors can be mopped, this is a quick way to raise the humidity on dry days.
 When hanging wet clothes in the laundry room or bathroom, put your guitar in there with them.
 If there is space in the bathroom while taking a shower or a bath or even after getting out of the shower or bath, let your guitar and case soak up a little moisture.
 These are some examples of opportunities to give your guitar some humidity even if you don’t have a controlled room.